withastro/astro/.changeset/purple-dots-refuse.md

 'astro': patch
 ---

-Fixes styles of `client:only` components not persisting during view transitions
+Fixes styles of `client:only` components not persisting during view transitions in dev mode